RoBOPPics/BB/_pages/app-man-coreController.md

 Delay will Play the currently Queued Pattern or Playlist, but will delay starting by 15 seconds each time you press the Delay button.
 Press twice for a 30 second delay, three times for 45 seconds, etc.

 Navigate is used for calibrating the Navigation system before beginning a training session on an unfamiliar court.
-This is explained under the Court Name section above.
+This is explained under the Court section above.

 ## Ad Hoc Launcher